Northwest Airlines Flight 85

 Northwest Airlines Flight 85 was a scheduled international passenger flight from Detroit Metropolitan Wayne County Airport in the United States to Narita International Airport in Japan.
 On October 9, 2002, while over the Bering Sea, the Boeing 747-400 experienced a lower rudder hardover event, which occurs when an aircraft's rudder deflects to its travel limit without crew input.
 The 747's hardover gave full left lower rudder, requiring the pilots to use full right upper rudder and right aileron to maintain attitude and course.

 The flight diverted to Ted Stevens Anchorage International Airport.
 No passengers or crew were injured, but the incident resulted in an airworthiness directive to prevent the possibility of a future accident.

 Aircraft

 The aircraft involved was the prototype Boeing 747-400 (Boeing 747-451, c/n 23719, reg N661US) and was built by Boeing, and started the flight testing program for the new model, registered as N401PW, in April 1988.
 It was subsequently reregistered as N661US and delivered to Northwest Airlines (the launch customer for the 747-400) on December 8, 1989.
-The aircraft was later delivered to Delta Air Lines on October 29, 2008.
+The aircraft was reregistered to Delta Air Lines on October 29, 2008, after Delta and Northwest merged.
 After a further seven years in service with Delta, N661US was retired in 2015, and was then sent to the Delta Flight Museum for preservation on April 30, 2016.